Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Throw the bear traps and exploding pumpkins at them for some damage.
 Bear traps will also lock them in place, but they'll still be able to attack you.
 When the bathtub is destroyed, all three will get off to attack you.
 Of the 3, Shock is the most dangerous, as she can summon statues that will circle around you blocking your movement an leaving you open for attacks from the other 2.
 Lock and Barrel fight the same as like their other fights.
 Lock will try to plunge onto you from high above with a shadow that will tell you when to dodge his attack.
 Barrel will shoot at you from afar.
 They'll always announce their attacks so you'll know when they're gonna do them.

 One very effective way to defeat them is to first destroy their bathtub right at the edge of the arena so the three of them won't get off far away.
-Immediately when they get off use Fire Blast from your Pumpkin King costume to blast all three of them at once up high in the air.
-When they fall down, wait for them to try to get up before using Fire Blast again to hit them.
+Immediately when they get off use Fire Bomb from your Pumpkin King costume to blast all three of them at once up high in the air.
+When they fall down, wait for them to try to get up before using Fire Bomb again to hit them.
 You can do this for as many Red Souls as you can, but remember to collect the notes to finish them off faster.
 If it fails, try to at least keep Shock occupied while keeping a look for the other two's whereabouts.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248518.png">